Frequently Asked Questions

 When is the application deadline?

-The Carnegie Endowment’s deadline is January 15 (or the Friday before if the January 15 falls on a weekend or holiday).
+The program’s deadline is January 15 (or the Friday before if the January 15 falls on a weekend or holiday).
 However, most schools set an earlier deadline (some as early as November) to receive and review applications.
 Consult your university for application deadlines and details on the school’s application process.

 If a student is interested in more than one program, how should they proceed?